NVIDIA/spark-rapids/docs/dev/README.md

 ### Memory Debugging
 Java's garbage collector does not play nicely with CUDA memory allocations or with off heap memory.
-There are a number of tools that we have developed that can help do [Debug Memory Issues](mem_debug.md)
+There are a number of tools that we have developed that can help to [Debug Memory Issues](mem_debug.md)

 ## Profiling Tips